Appraisal myths debunked

 Fact: Ordering an appraisal can fulfill a variety of necessities depending on the designations and certifications of the appraiser involved; appraisers can perform a multitude of different services, including benefit/cost analysis, tax assessment, legal dispute resolution, and even estate planning.

 Myth: An appraisal report is no different than a home inspection report.

-Reality: A home inspection has a completely different purpose than an appraisal report.
-The appraiser forms an opinion of value in the appraisal process and resulting document.
-A home inspector analyzes the condition of the home and its major components and reports these findings.
+Fact: A home inspection has a completely different purpose than an appraisal report.
+The appraiser finds an opinion of value in the appraisal process and resulting document.
+House inspectors will produce a report that will determine the condition of the house and its major components and possible damage.